Emergency Scenario: Winter Weather

 Windchill & Temperature

-Windchill is the temperature it “feels like” when you are outside taking the wind strength into account.
+Windchill is the temperature it "feels like" when you are outside.
+Windchill takes the wind strength into account.
 The National Weather Service provides a Windchill Chart to show the difference between air temperature and the perceived temperature and the amount of time until frostbite occurs.

 Winter Weather Advisory vs. Storm Watch

 Winter weather advisory: Winter weather conditions are expected to cause significant inconveniences and may be hazardous.
 When caution is used, these situations should not be life threatening.